 Have the Right Supplies

-When you have a child flying with you, carrying a changing pad and a few plastic bags qualify as indispensable.
-Do not ever keep the baby directly on the surface you will be changing their diaper on, and always use the changing pad to comply with your requirements.
-Try to make things work quickly, and if anything gets messy, put them inside the plastic bag that you have with you.
+When you have a child flying with you, carrying a throw-away changing pad and a few plastic bags will be incredibly helpful.
+Do not ever keep the baby directly on the surface you will be changing their diaper on, and always use the changing pad to protect your child from germs.
+Try to make things work quickly, and if anything gets messy, put them inside the plastic bag that you have with you to contain the smell.

 Travel Diaper Bag Packing List